 For a pre-paid fee, a skilled staff researcher at HSP will work on your research topic and search through our extensive archive.
 While results cannot be guaranteed, we will make every effort to help by documenting all sources consulted during research.

-Fees for this service are $35/hour for HSP members and $60/hour for nonmembers.
-(Members receive 40 percent off!
-Become a member today.)
+Fees for this service are $35/hour for Friends of HSP and $60/hour for nonmembers.
+(Friends of HSP receive 40 percent off!)
 There is a minimum of two hours for an initial request.
 The research fee includes the cost of up to 20 photocopied pages of supporting documents.
-Additional hours are discounted at $30/hour for HSP members and $50/hour for nonmembers.
+Additional hours are discounted at $30/hour for Friends of HSP and $50/hour for nonmembers.

 Research requests usually take 6-8 weeks to process.
 If you would like us to complete your request within 2 weeks, add rush service to your order for an additional $20/hour.